rulewis/journey-optimizer.en/help/using/user-interface.md

 Available use cases are:

 * **Create test profiles**, to create test profiles using our CSV template to test personalized messages and journeys.
-Learn how to implement this use case [in this page](building-journeys/creating-test-profiles.md#use-case-1).
+Learn how to implement this use case [on this page](building-journeys/creating-test-profiles.md#use-case-1).
 * **Send a birthday message to customers**, to automatically send an email to wish your customers around their birthday. (coming soon)
 * **Send emails to onboard new customers**, to easily send up to two emails to welcome your newly registered customers. (coming soon)
 * **Send push messages to imported list of customers**, to quickly send a push notification to a list of customers imported from a CSV file. (coming soon)